 Can You Keep Your Financial Aid Amount Consistent?

 There are no guarantees that you’ll receive the same amount of federal student aid from year to year.
-You may want to have a Plan B, which can include seeking out scholarships and grants and considering a private student loan to fill in the gaps.
+But there are some things you can do to maintain your financial aid eligibility.

 If you discover that you’ve been denied financial aid or you’ve received less than what you need, one option is to write an appeal letter.
 Your school may or may not change its decision, but it may be worthwhile to try, especially if you believe you have other information that they didn’t take into account, or if something significant has changed.